 Investigating Your New Jersey Truck Accident

 You should not hesitate in contacting our experienced New Jersey personal injury attorneys if you were injured in an accident involving a large commercial truck.
 Unlike other automotive cases, trucking companies and their insurance providers will quickly assign attorneys to the case and dispatch investigators and adjustors to the crash scene.
 They will take an aggressive position to defend against liability.
-You need an aggressive legal advocate fighting for your rights.

 The sooner our office can examine the accident site, talk to witnesses, and gather evidence, the better our ability will be to determine what occurred and who should be held accountable.
 Our lawyers and staff could also begin investing the truck driver’s history and the trucking company’s business practices.
 Evidence is critical in proving that the driver or company was negligent.